Softpanorama

 VNC on Solaris

 VNC was originally written for Solaris and Solaris 8, 9 and 10 supports VNC extremely well.
-For Solaris 10 Xvnc is also an interesting option, but old good VNC works OK.
+For Solaris 10 X11vnc is also an interesting option and is easier to install an configure, but old good VNC can also be installed.

 You have several options as for viewer on Windows and VNC server on Solaris.

 As for viewer TightVNC is recommended as a client on Windows.
-It's perfectly compatible with all existing VNC servers (you do not need to run TightVNC on the server if you are using TightVNC viewer on Windows.
-It is also compatible with x11vnc and provides better color correspondence and graphic correspondence that a regular VNC client (especially noticeable if you use CDE as windows manager for VNC server).
-See main VNC page for details and short tutorial on configuration.
+It's perfectly compatible with all existing VNC servers (you do not need to run TightVNC as the server if you are using TightVNC viewer on Windows.

 NOTES: